CGJennings/fjs-string-matching/README.md

 ### c/

 The C implementation is meant as a starting point that you can customize to suit your specific needs.
 Note that it is also based on 8-bit characters.
 For wider characters you might want to adapt the simple hash strategy demonstrated by the Java code to improve performance on short texts.
 Another option is to process the string as 8-bit characters and ignore spurious matches.
-For example, cast pointers to 16-bit character strings to byte array pointers and then ignore "matches" that start at an odd offset.
+For example, cast pointers to 16-bit character strings to byte array pointers and then ignore "matches" that start on odd offsets.

 ### java/